xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2003-03-23-beautiful-belize.md

-held in bond at the security access point. it was in cases marked with cabin numbers and Passenger Names. that must be the key, don't buy it at the duty free if you want to have it in your cabin.I was tired from the port call, and decided to have dinner ensuite.
+held in bond at the security access point. it was in cases marked with cabin numbers and Passenger Names. that must be the key, don't buy it at the duty free if you want to have it in your cabin.

+I was tired from the port call, and decided to have dinner ensuite.
 Mary met Scotty and Billy for Dinner, where I understand they enjoyed Lobster and Shrimp, at the pasta cafe on the pool deck.
 I slept and watched a movie on tv.